In the USA, roughly one third of food is wasted; in Massachusetts, one in ten individuals are food insecure.

 How To Help

-HUDS invites University affiliates to join us in this volunteer work.
-Undergraduates may participate in plate-ups several evenings a week after dinner service.
-Graduate students, faculty or staff can similarly lend a hand any Wednesday by assembling a team of five to seven people who can enjoy a group lunch in the dining hall and then participate in a plate-up.
-The Heat-N-Eats Program for students is led by two Food Literacy Project (FLP) Food Recovery Fellows who educate participants about the environmental and social context of food waste.
-The Grad Student/Faculty/Staff program is coordinated by HUDS team members Crista Martin and Gwen Koch.
+HUDS invites Harvard students to participate in plate-ups several evenings a week after dinner service.
+The Heat-N-Eats Program is led by three Food Literacy Project (FLP) Food Recovery Fellows who educate volunteers about the environmental and social context of food waste.

 To sign up for a volunteer shift, visit: https://harvardheatneats.setmore.com